Foreign spouses could be told to leave UK under plans to cut legal migration

 Brits could see their foreign partners told to leave the country the next time their visa comes up for renewal – if their household does not earn £38,700, No 10 said.

-The move is part of plans to cut net migration after it soared to nearly three-quarter of a million.
+The move is part of plans to cut net migration after it soared to nearly three-quarters of a million in 2022.

 Downing Street defended the policy, saying it was right that “if you are bringing someone into the country you are able to support them”.